 Reach receivers for placing GCPs

 Both Reach RS+ and Reach RS2 are a great fit for setting the GCPs in RTK mode.
 Control points locations are recorded with the ReachView app available for iOS and Android.
-Choose your receiver for comfortable and accurate fieldwork.
+If you want to choose a receiver that’ll fit your project, go to the page about GCPs for drone mapping.